Opinion: This is why I’m worried about tomorrow’s unprecedented emergency alert

 Go to Settings>Notifications>Advanced Settings>Wireless Emergency Settings and toggle that to the off position.

-If you have a phone which does not comply with the above steps or are struggling to find settings, simply go to your phone’s search bar and type in “emergency alerts”.
+If you have a phone that does not comply with the above steps, or are struggling to find settings, simply go to your phone’s search bar and type in “emergency alerts”.
 You can turn off wireless emergency alerts from there.

 For more information, visit the Women’s Aid website